mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 The Notification System provides a comprehensive multi-channel notification infrastructure that enables the platform to communicate with users through on-site notifications, email, and external messaging systems (LINE, WhatsApp, WeChat, SMS, Telegram, and push notifications).
 The system supports both real-time and queued notifications, template-based messaging, user preferences, delivery tracking, and integration with various business events across the platform.

+**Channel Architecture:**

+- **Built-in Channels (Always Available):**
+  - On-site in-app notifications with real-time updates (cannot be disabled)
+  - Email notifications with queue management and retry logic (cannot be disabled)

+- **External Channels (Plugin-based, Enable/Disable by System Admin):**
+  - LINE (popular in Taiwan/Japan) - implemented as plugin
+  - WhatsApp Business API (global reach) - implemented as plugin
+  - WeChat Official Account (Taiwan/China market) - implemented as plugin
+  - SMS (universal reach) - implemented as plugin
+  - Telegram Bot API - implemented as plugin
+  - Push notifications (iOS/Android mobile apps) - implemented as plugin

 **Key Features:**

-- On-site in-app notifications with real-time updates
-- Email notifications with queue management and retry logic
+- Built-in channels (on-site, email) are always available and cannot be disabled
-- External messaging system integration:
+- External channels are implemented as plugins and can be enabled/disabled by system administrators
-  - LINE (popular in Taiwan/Japan)
-  - WhatsApp Business API (global reach)
-  - WeChat Official Account (Taiwan/China market)
-  - SMS (universal reach)
-  - Telegram Bot API
-  - Push notifications (iOS/Android mobile apps)
+- Plugin architecture allows for easy addition of new notification channels
 - Template-based message generation with localization support
 - User notification preferences and channel selection
 - Delivery tracking and status monitoring